akelly1954/Samples/README.md

 (Interim results: the average frame rate is showing as more than 24.98 fps (with the driver set to deliver at 25fps).
 On the average there are 0 shared_ptr's in the ring buffer:  When I inserted some sleep()'s here and there to simulate load, those number came up into the few dozens depending on which part of the system I slowed down.)

-I will be adding more to the profiling as I progress the display part of this (Qt).
-So, leaving well enough alone now, I'm moving on to the fun part.

 **main_ntwk_basic_sock_server.cpp** and **main_client_for_basic_server.cpp**
 found in *...Samples/source/EnetUtil/src/main_programs/*